School Closing Procedures

 District 155 has an approved eLearning plan in place should a snow day occur.
 Learning will continue on a remote basis during inclement weather.
 Students will be expected to engage in Remote Synchronous or Asynchronous Activities.
 Students should log into Canvas and follow plans from their teachers.
 The district will utilize the Late Start Monday schedule (beginning at 8:10 a.m.) for all eLearning days.

 Teachers will have their plans available on Canvas no later than 8:10 a.m. for all class periods.
 Instructors may hold class synchronously via Zoom, if they choose.
-If instructors push out an asynchronous lesson instead, teachers will be available to students as a resource via Zoom during each of their designated class periods throughout the day.
+If instructors push out an asynchronous lesson instead, teachers will check email and messages throughout the day to ensure students receive answers to their questions.

 Decision to stay open or close